 Give it Longer Legs with a GoFundMe Campaign.
 This route also takes mere minutes.
 Enter your details and search for Sandy Hook Promise to steer funds toward preventing school shootings and bringing gun violence prevention programs to more communities.

 Sign a Petition to Expand Background Checks.
-Every moment the Senate delays critical action, more children are at risk of gun violence.
+Every moment Congress delays critical action, more children are at risk of gun violence.
 Get more details, and sign the petition.

 More Time?
 Become a Gun Violence Prevention Advocate